 \subsection{Comparison of GGMs on train and generation time}

 Table \ref{table:time-SOTA} compares benchmark GGMs and VGAEs on generation and train time for the main datasets.
 The benchmark GGMs require substantially more generation time than GraphVAEs.
-While MM modeling slows down training for the GraphVAE, the training time is still less than the benchmark GGMs.
+While MM modeling slows down training for the GraphVAE, the training time is still less than the benchmarks.

-\subsection{Details on Extended Experiments}
+\subsection{Details on extended experiments}

 This section extends the experiments on real graph sets by evaluating the micro-macro modeling on MUTAG, PTC, and QM9 datasets.

 \begin{itemize} \item MUTAG is a dataset of 188 mutagenic aromatic and heteroaromatic nitro compounds \cite{xu2018powerful}. \item PTC is a dataset of 344 chemical compounds that reports the carcinogenicity of male and female rats \cite{xu2018powerful}. \item QM9 is a large dataset containing about 134k organic molecules \cite{ramakrishnan2014quantum}. \end{itemize}